DuckbillResearch

 Data Flywheel

-Production tasks become simulation scenarios.
+Production data becomes simulation scenarios.
 Failures become harder test cases.
 Vendor response patterns accumulate into a knowledge graph.
 Operator performance data improves routing.
 The loop: production → extraction → simulation → evaluation → improvement → production.
-Every task the system handles makes the next task slightly more automatable.
-The system that handles a task today is measurably better than last week's.
+With 15.5M+ real-world actions and growing, every request the system handles makes the next one slightly more automatable — and deepens a dataset no one else has.
+The system that handles a request today is measurably better than last week's.